Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Reaction Kinetics, Child-selections, and Autocatalysis

-\begin{definition} A network $\Gamma$ is autocatalytic if its stoichiometric matrix $\SM$ possesses an autocatalytic submatrix. \end{definition} Recent literature on autocatalysis \cite{blokhuis_universal_2020, vassena_unstable_2024, gagrani_polyhedral_2024} put considerable emphasis on minimal autocatalytic matrices, so-called autocatalytic cores: \begin{definition} A matrix $\mathbf{A}$ is an autocatalytic core if $\mathbf{A}$ is autocatalytic and does not contain a proper autocatalytic submatrix. \end{definition} Key features of autocatalytic cores are collected in the following proposition.
-For a proof see \cite{blokhuis_universal_2020} and \cite{vassena_unstable_2024}. \begin{proposition} Let $\tilde{\Auto}$ be an autocatalytic core.
+Since we exclude explicit catalysis here, we can equivalently express network properties as properties of the matrix $\SM$.
+Key features of autocatalytic cores are collected in the following proposition, which has been proven previously \cite{blokhuis_universal_2020, vassena_unstable_2024}.

+\begin{proposition} Let $\tilde{\Auto}$ be an autocatalytic core.
 The following all hold true: \begin{enumerate} \item $\tilde{\Auto}$ is an invertible square matrix; \item There exists a unique autocatalytic core $\Auto$ with strictly negative diagonal obtained by reordering the columns of $\tilde{\Auto}$; \item The off-diagonal entries of $\Auto$ obtained at point 2 are nonnegative. \end{enumerate} \end{proposition} Square matrices with nonnegative off-diagonal entries are called \emph{Metzler} in the literature, and their stability properties have been extensively studied in connection with the Frobenius-Perron Theorem \cite{bullo_lectures_2018}.
 Throughout this paper, we refer to autocatalytic cores $\Auto$ always intending the Metzler representation with negative diagonal and nonnegative off-diagonal.
-In this case, further properties -- related to dynamical stability -- were shown in \cite{vassena_unstable_2024}: \begin{proposition} Let $\Auto$ be an $n\times n$ autocatalytic core in Metzler form.
-The following all hold true: \begin{enumerate} \item $\Auto=\SM[\child]$ for a unique Child-Selection $\child$; \item $\Auto$ is irreducible; \item $\Auto$ is Hurwitz-unstable.
-More precisely, $\Auto$ possesses exactly one eigenvalue with positive real part, and thus its determinant is of sign $\mathrm{sign}\det\Auto=(-1)^{n-1}$. \end{enumerate} \end{proposition} As a key consequence these properties imply: \begin{corollary} If the network is autocataytic, then it admits instability. \end{corollary}
+In this case, further properties -- related to dynamical stability -- were shown in ref.\cite{vassena_unstable_2024}. \begin{proposition} Let $\Auto$ be an $n\times n$ autocatalytic core in Metzler form.
+The following all hold true: \begin{enumerate} \item $\Auto=\SM[\child]$ for a unique child-selection $\child$; \item $\Auto$ is irreducible; \item $\Auto$ is Hurwitz-unstable.
+More precisely, $\Auto$ possesses exactly one eigenvalue with positive real part, and thus its determinant is of sign $\mathrm{sign}\det\Auto=(-1)^{n-1}$. \end{enumerate} \end{proposition} As a key consequence, these properties imply: \begin{corollary} If the network is autocatalytic, then it admits instability. \end{corollary}